Octachron/RFCs/rfcs/structured_diagnostics.md

 Moreover, this kind of output is useful beyond error messages.
 Currently, the compiler already has debugging flags for outputting a textual representation of the parsetree, typedtree, lambda IR, and more.
 All these flags could benefits being cleanly separated rather than being mixed on stdout.

-Similarly, the output of the REPL could be split by kind of contents, or the `-config` flag could benefit available in alternate file formats.
+Similarly, the output of the REPL could be split by kind of contents, or the `-config` flag could benefit being available in structured file formats.

 ## Requirements

-Discussing with dune developers, the OCaml maintainers, and examining existing compilers hook, I have identified five requirement:
+Discussing with dune developers, the OCaml maintainers, and examining existing compilers hook, we have identified five requirement:

 1. Unobstrusive and short-circuitable